Course Title: Building Services

 Overview of Learning Activities

 Topics will be introduced through lectures and developed further through workshops and guided readings.
-Workshop activities include class exercises, working in laboratories and building site visits.
+Workshop activities include class exercises and building site visits.

 Overview of Learning Resources